elixir-lang/elixir-lang.github.com/getting-started/try-catch-and-rescue.markdown

 {:ok, "world"}
 ```

 There is no `try/rescue` here.
-In case you want to handle multiple outcomes of opening a file, you can use pattern matching within the `case` construct:
+In case you want to handle multiple outcomes of opening a file, you can use pattern matching using the `case` construct:

 ```elixir
 iex> case File.read("hello") do